 Representatives from both East and Baker meet annually to discuss each of the ESE students who attend PreK at Baker and are slated to attend East as a Kinder student for the purpose of developing a transition plan that will support the child as they transition from PreK to Kindergarten.

-Each Spring, local daycares and the East PreK class visit the East kinder classes to assist with transitioning to kindergarten.
+Each Spring, the East PreK class visits the East kinder classes to assist with transitioning to kindergarten.